Neural Network Perturbation Theory (NNPT): Learning Residual Corrections from Exact Solutions: Methods

-The key conceptual shift: rather than asking ``can a neural network learn this complex trajectory?'', we ask ``given that we already know the dominant behavior analytically, can a neural network learn only the interesting residual?''
-This reframing transforms intractable learning problems into manageable ones.
+The key conceptual shift in our approach which might, hopefully, be useful to problems in the above and other domains, is that instead of inquiring whether ``can a neural network learn this complex system?'', we ask ``given that we already know the dominant behavior analytically, can a neural network learn only the interesting residual?''
+Such a reframing may recast challenging scientific problems for which the insights found by currently employed neural networks can be somewhat opaque and limited into more manageable forms.